Fortaleza: Carnival

 Fortaleza hosts one of the noted Brazilian Carnivals.
 Its main locations are Iracema Beach and Avenue Domingos Olimpio.

 Cuisine

-The gastronomy of Fortaleza is very close to the typical Northeastern cuisine, and, traditional include the baião de dois, usually accompanied by barbecue of mutton or meat of sun, and tapioca which is a pancake made from the starch of cassava.
+The gastronomy of Fortaleza is very close to the typical Northeastern cuisine, and, traditional include the baião de dois, usually accompanied by barbecue of mutton or sun-dried meat ("carne de sol"), and tapioca which is a pancake made from the starch of cassava.
 The seafood is another ingredient of typical dishes of fortalezeense cuisine, such as the steak moqueca and the mackerel and snapper fish.

-The fruit of the sea identity of the coast of the state is the crab.
+Crab is a staple of Ceará's seafood.
 Shrimp and lobster are also widely used delicacies in dishes such as shrimp rice or shrimp dumplings.

 Tourism

 Acquario Ceará, due to be one of the largest oceanariums in Brazil, is currently under construction.
 Attractions such as the Beach Park theme park, located in the Great Fortaleza, Avenida Beira Mar and its bars, restaurants and music clubs, the beaches of Futuro and Iracema and Pirata Bar have placed Fortaleza among the Brazilian destinations preferred by Europeans.

 Scuba diving is possible in the area of Pedra da Risca do Meio Marine State Park, a marine protected area located about 10 nautical miles from the shoreline of Fortaleza.

 Fortaleza has about 25 km of urban beaches.
 Mucuripe is the place where jangadas can be found.
 Still used by fishermen to go into high seas, jangadas can be seen along the way during the afternoon and evenings, and returning from the sea in the morning; part of the catch of the day is sold in an old-style fish market.